purpleidea/mgmt/docs/resource-guide.md

 struct name is ambiguous.

 If you'd like your resource to be accessible by the `YAML` graph API (GAPI), then you'll need to include the appropriate YAML fields as shown below.
-This is used by the `Puppet` compiler as well, so make sure you include these struct tags if you want existing `Puppet` code to be able to run using the `mgmt` engine.

 #### Example